zahrag/BIOSCAN-1M/README.md

 ###### <h3> Overview
 This repository houses the codes and data pertaining to the [BIOSCAN-1M-Insect project](https://biodiversitygenomics.net/1M_insects/).
-Within this project, we introduce the BIOSCAN-1M Insect dataset, which can be accessed for download via the provided link.
+Within this project, we introduce the *BIOSCAN-1M Insect dataset*, which can be accessed for download via the provided link.
 The repository encompasses code for data sampling and splitting, dataset statistics analysis, as well as image-based classification experiments centered around the taxonomy classification of insects.
-Anyone interested in using BIOSCAN_1M Dataset and/or the corresponding code repository, please cite the [Paper](link_to_add):
+Anyone interested in using *BIOSCAN-1M Insect dataset* and/or the corresponding code repository, please cite the [Paper](link_to_add):

 - Gharaee, Zahra and Gong, ZeMing and Pellegrino, Nicholas and Zarubiieva, Iuliia and Bruslund Haurum, Joakim and C. Lowe, Scott and  T.A.
 McKeown, Jaclyn and C.Y.
 Ho, Chris and McLeod, Joschka and C. Wei, Yi-Yun and Agda, Jireh and Ratnasingham, Sujeevan and Steinke, Dirk and X. Chang, Angel and W.~Taylor, Graham and Fieguth, Paul.
 (2023).
 A Step Towards Worldwide Biodiversity Assessment: The BIOSCAN-1M Insect Dataset. *Proceedings of the Conference Name*, 2023, X-Y. [DOI](https://doi.org/10.xxxx/xxxxxx)

 ###### <h3> Dataset
 BIOSCAN dataset provides researchers with information about insects.
-Three main sources of information published by the BIOSCAN-1M-Insect dataset are:
+Three main sources of information published by the *BIOSCAN-1M Insect dataset* are:

 ###### <h4> I. DNA Barcode Sequences and Barcode Indexing
 * DNA barcode sequence